Social Engineering Frauds – 2021 Stats [UPDATED!]

 The 2021 numbers are in… and fraudsters are still gonna fraud.

-Both the Association of Financial Professionals 2022 Payments Fraud and Controls Survey and the FBI’s Internet Crime Report for 2021 recently published, and while there were no big surprises, there were a couple of points that are worth pondering.
+Back in 2021, we offered a rundown based on the Association of Financial Professionals 2022 Payments Fraud and Controls Survey and the FBI’s Internet Crime Report for 2021.

-First, the good news!
-Attempts and actual frauds appear to be down year over year (71% in 2021 vs. 74% in 2020).
+That data showed that attempts and actual frauds were down year over year (71% in 2021 vs. 74% in 2020).
 There are no conclusive data points to explain why, but there is a notion that education is paying off for those who are usually targeted.
 Our counterpoint to this?
 Fraud tactics evolve all of the time.
 So be sure your employee education also evolves at this rate: all of the time.

-Second, the bad news!
-A good chunk of you (17%!) are not doing any payment beneficiary, aka, supplier banking verification.
-And those of you who are?
-You are not necessarily checking every one of your suppliers banking data in your verification process.
-Or, more likely, you believe your process is being followed 100% of the time, but have not actually audited it to be certain.
+At the time, a good chunk of you (17%!) were not doing any payment beneficiary, aka, supplier banking verification.
+And those of you who were?
+You were not necessarily checking every one of your suppliers banking data in your verification process.
+Or, more likely, you believed your process was being followed 100% of the time, but have not actually audited it to be certain.

 In February we had a live event with Christopher Arehart, SVP Product Manager a at Chubb where we were reflecting on the 2021 AFP survey, where 65% of respondents said they had a process in place to verify banking.
 From his seat as the product manager for crime, where he sees the aftermath of successful payments fraud scams daily, he offered this: